lukechampine/adiantum/README.md

 paper recommends for most uses.
 The paper also describes HPolyC, which is slower on large messages, but more key-agile and simpler to implement.

-This repo currently contains only an implementation of HPolyC-XChaCha20-AES.
+This repo currently contains only an implementation of HPolyC.
 This variant was chosen because it was the simplest to implement using existing Go crypto packages.
 You may implement your own HBSH variants using the `hbsh` package.
 An Adiantum implementation is planned.
 (The repo is named `adiantum` to match the name used by the original paper and [repository](https://github.com/google/adiantum).)

 ## Usage